mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 _It's never this late._

-Ara had climbed the horizon when the breeze that it lifted filled my lungs with breath, and my head with worry.
+The golden disc of Ara had climbed the horizon when the breeze that it lifted filled my lungs with breath, and my head with worry.
 The tree that watched over me and my family for generations and sang to us every morning for generations remained silent.
-I took a deep breath and examined its teeming branches and dancing leaves, but nothing looked off.
+I took a deep breath and examined its teeming branches and dancing leaves, but nothing seemed amiss.

-_It must be the wind.
-Or the dew._
+_It's the wind.
+It must be._

 I waited patiently for an answer that would settle my mind, some glimpse of a sound that I hadn't been listening to.
 For I moment I thought I could hear my mother's words echoing through through the branches.

 "The wind speaks," thi would say.
 "And the ziyu tells us all its secrets."

 "What is it saying?"
 I must have asked hae a hundred times.
 My mother would tell me to listen closely, that the answer was sometimes not a sound, but a vision or a feeling.
 I knew that even the silence was a sort of answer, but the trouble was in the question.
-With an unsettled feeling I stood up and dusted off my trousers, still staring at Ara holding its station through the quiet leaves, and I wondered if trouble might be brewing in that big ball of fire so far away.
+With an unsettled feeling I stood up and dusted off my trousers, still staring at Ara holding its station through the quiet leaves, its beams of light warming the pockets of water in my skin.
+I wondered if trouble might be brewing in that big ball of fire so far away.

 "Lovely morning, isn't it?"